data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 So really, you’re not spinning up jobs over and over and reprocess the same thing.

-**Host:** Got you.
+**Kyle:** Got you.
 What about cases where let’s say I want to compute the mean and the median of those two tables?
 In the case of the mean, I guess if there was some cleverness going on, we could just maintain the sum and the count and get it really quick.
 But the median, it’s almost a little bit hopeless to think I can store some interim representation.
 I feel like I have to go get it again.
 What happens in situations like that?

 **Daniel:** In the most simple implementation, what you can do is play with a part of the specification that controls what parts of the repository and analysis will see.
 So when an analysis has spun up, basically, you mount that data that you put into your repository into the container that’s running the analysis.
 But you can either tell Pachyderm to say, “Only expose the new stuff to my analysis or expose everything in that repository.”

 So in a simple case, you could just say, “OK, regardless I’m going to expose everything to that median analysis to be able to understand the full scope of the data.”
 And then if you really wanted to distribute that and you had something where you had many different commits and you need to distribute that, Pachyderm is smart enough to distribute, let’s say, you have 10 workers to give a tenth of the data to each worker and then you could just have kind of a MapReduce style, reduce stage that would take the median from all those ten stages and find the overall.

-**Host:** In kind of wrapping up, I want to switch gears a little bit.
+**Kyle:** In kind of wrapping up, I want to switch gears a little bit.
 And I’ll confess, I’m very ignorant to the Go language.
 It’s something I’ve never taken the time to gain an understanding or appreciation for.
 But I know you are an advocate for it and a contributor to the Go community, can you give us the pitch about why data scientists should consider Go for their work?

 **Daniel:** Yeah.
 And I can give you kind of how I came to it because I also didn’t start out – well actually, I started out in physics writing some Python along with Fortran and did Python in industry for a while.
 And really what I came down to is the fact that for a data science application, this is an application where we want people to make decisions based on the predictions that we make or based on the metrics that we calculate or whatever it is.